 On the other hand, if you’re blogging, for example, about sustainable travel experiences, pitching an eco-friendly hotel like Mai Chau Eco Lodge would be a perfect choice.

 Your readers will love it and that way you’ll be able to provide value not only to your readers but also to the hotels and yourself.

 ◽ Think of what kind of hotels are interested to work with bloggers

-The relatively easiest way of getting a hotel to agree on working with you is to pitch hotels which are open to working with travel bloggers.
+The relatively easiest way of getting a hotel to agree on working with you is to pitch hotels that are open to working with travel bloggers.

 That way you know they understand the value of influencer marketing and really want to get the word out about them.
 So all you have to do is approach them and offer to help with that.

-Now you might be thinking how to know which hotels have worked with bloggers before?
+Now you might be thinking about how to know which hotels have worked with bloggers before?